LinguaTechnica/herobook_client/README.md

 Take a moment to understand how this works before moving onto the next part.

-### Integration Testing the NavComponent with AppComponent
+### Integration Testing the NavbarComponent with AppComponent

-Add the new nav selector to app.component.html.
+Add the new nav selector to `app.component.html`.
 Let's try to create tests for the following:

-1. Successfully loads `NavComponent`
+1. Successfully loads `NavbarComponent`

 Before writing any code, re-run the tests.
 The `AppComponent` tests should start failing with this error:

 ```
-'app-nav' is not a known element:
+'app-navbar' is not a known element:
-  1. If 'app-nav' is an Angular component, then verify that it is part of this module.
+  1. If 'app-navbar' is an Angular component, then verify that it is part of this module.
-	2. If 'app-nav' is a Web Component then add 'CUSTOM_ELEMENTS_SCHEMA' to the '@NgModule.schemas' of this component to suppress this message. ("<div class="container">
+	2. If 'app-navbar' is a Web Component then add 'CUSTOM_ELEMENTS_SCHEMA' to the '@NgModule.schemas' of this component to suppress this message. ("<div class="container">
 ```

 This component has a new dependency.
-If you declare `NavComponent` in the `TestBed`, the tests should pass again.
+If you declare `NavbarComponent` in the `TestBed`, the tests should pass again.

 Whenever you're testing components that contain other components, you'll need to configure the `TestBed` to import them.
 Otherwise, you'll get errors when the test app tries to load the components.